willidad/wk-charts/tasks.md

 - Brush: when mousedown over brushExtent crosshair cursor is displayed (should be move cursor) - draggs correctly though

 Browser Zooming does not resize chart
-Responsive pages (css @media based resiring) does not always trigger chart resize
+Responsive pages (css @media based resizing) does not always trigger chart resize